elicia4/linux_notes/tools/docker/docker-essentials/07-creating-images.md

 ###############################################
 ```

-THIS CAN FAIL because of prompts, you should make the process noninteractive.
+THIS CAN FAIL because of prompts, you should make the process non-interactive.
 Add the following after "MAINTAINER" line:

 ```